The passing of a loved one is a difficult time and the care, support and understanding from our team can make all the difference.

 After the funeral service it is common to arrange a memorial.
 If you arranged a burial service then part of the arrangements would have been deciding on a burial plot and the type of burial memorial you wanted.
 If you arranged a cremation service then you may choose between a range of options for memorialising the ashes.
 More information on memorial options is available on the memorials page.

-You may have been a guest at a funeral arranged by White Lady's or Mareena Purslowe's funeral directors, arranged a funeral for a loved one with us yourself, or heard from someone who was touched by the distinctive style of funeral service we provide.
+You may have been a guest at a funeral arranged by White Lady's funeral directors, arranged a funeral for a loved one with us yourself, or heard from someone who was touched by the distinctive style of funeral service we provide.
 If this is the case, you may wish to preplan your funeral service with us at one of our funeral homes.

 Preplanning a funeral service for yourself or a dependent ensures our support and attention to detail will be there to make the funeral service you commission as perfect as it can be.
 We will make sure every wish, every detail is taken into account and that there is ultimate care for you, your wishes and your family.

 This has many benefits.
 You can choose to plan and document your funeral wishes for when the time comes, or you can choose to prepay the funeral service you planned out, to make sure your family and friends won't need to worry about funeral expenses or making sure your funeral reflects your wishes.

 More information about the benefits of preplanning and prepaying a funeral is available in the Preplan a Funeral section.